 Brussels, Belgium is an under-rated city from a travel perspective.
 There are some wonderful examples of older European architecture, grand squares and charming neighborhoods, important institutions such as NATO and the EU, terrific museums, and a cosmopolitan flair, mixing French cuisine, a Dutch influence, and a growing North African population.
 This is our guide to running in Brussels, Belgium.
-Note: If you’d like to have a guided running experience in Brussels, we highly recommend our affiliate partner Go!
+If you’d like to have an in-person guided running experience in Brussels, we highly recommend our friends at Go!
 Running Tours.
+And, runners — the city has great chocolate and even a chocolate museum!

 The running scene is defined by a series of lovely parks.
 String a few of them together to get a longer jaunt in.
 A 3–4 mile route through the compact city center will provide a ‘running tour’ of some of the city’s most important sites, between Parc Bruxelles and the Cinquantenaire.
+One of the best places to run in Brussels is the Sonian Forest, with its vast network of trails, Royal Walk, & Arboretum.
 There’s some great running along the canals, and in several Forest Parks near the city: Parc de Forest/Parc Duden, and Bois de la Cambre.
-And, runners — the city has great chocolate and even a chocolate museum!
+Another nice linear park run is between Rodebeek and Auderghem, showcasing Parc de Woluwe.
+And don’t forget our ‘chocolate‘ run!

 The city’s 4 metro lines and excellent tram and bus system make it easy to get anywhere and to running spots a bit further afield.